Tristyn/FactorioModManager/README.md

 # FactorioModManager

-And unofficial, work-in-progress, and cross platform Factorio mod manager.
-Hopefully this turns into something great.
+A cross platform Factorio launcher, updater and mod manager.
+Not completed/functional.

-Copyright 2016 all rights reservered.
+Written in c#, Winforms, ReactiveUI.